 Streaming platforms heavily rely on AI to increase engagement.

-• Personalized recommendations keep viewers hooked by analyzing watch history and behavior patterns.
+• Personalized recommendations keep viewers hooked by analyzing watch history and behavior patterns, similar to innovations discussed in top AI and ML trends reshaping the future.

-• Dynamic thumbnails powered by AI identify which visuals attract more clicks.
+• Dynamic thumbnails powered by AI identify which visuals attract more clicks, helping platforms optimize engagement without additional production costs.

-• Smart search engines allow users to find content with natural language queries like “a thriller with a strong female lead”.
+• Smart search engines allow users to find content with natural language queries like “a thriller with a strong female lead”, an area where businesses often leverage AI and ML implementation services to build advanced search and discovery systems.

 4. AI in Localization and Global Reach